Articles in this section

 Note: Plesk Help Center uses HTTPS connection to prevent the interception of the data.
 Once the access to the server is verified by a Plesk Support representative, the server access details are removed from the ticket and put in the "Server(s) credentials" field.
 This field gets cleared when the ticket goes into the "closed" status.

-Run the following command to activate the SSH access using the Plesk SSH Support Key:
+2. Run the following command on your server in order to allow SSH access for Plesk personnel via the Plesk SSH Support Key:

 # sed -i '/support@plesk.com/d' ~/.ssh/authorized_keys